 The key to successful prequalification is assessing leads simply and quickly.
 Consider questionnaires, web forms or quick telephone chats depending on the minimum you can get away with in your particular industry.

 As a business customer we have probably all emailed or filled in a web form and never received a response.
 We think ‘What, don’t they want my business?’.
 In reality, they might not!
 This is the other side of the prequalification process in that if you don’t make yourself an attractive buyer, you might get ignored.
 Single liners won’t do.
 Give your name, company, position/role, reason why you need the product, an indication of the urgency and implicitly mention that you are authorised to purchase or recommend.

 There’s always the dilemma of knowing what to do when you come across an unsuitable lead.
 If you ignore them, many can be very persistent and keep trying to contact you.
 Ignoring also doesn’t project a professional company should they talk about you or you come across them in the future.

 Another option is to explain why you can’t supply to them.
 Having tried this, I have found buyers can, again, be very persistent.
 For example, when explaining you don’t supply to their country they often say they know someone in our country who can buy for them.
 Just opening a conversation with unsuitable leads can lead to wasted conversations.
 Another option is to give a valid reason, but perhaps not the main reason, with which they can’t argue.

 A tip I was once given was to avoid saying no. Say you can’t supply ‘at the moment’.
 This leaves things open should your company change route or you have more capacity in the future.

-Another option, I previously used in my mobile development career, is to pass unwanted leads to similar companies who are more in need of work.
+Another final option, I previously used in my mobile development career, is to pass unwanted leads to similar companies who are more in need of work.
 The potential customer is happy, another company is pleased for leads and you might even earn a little referral commission.